 Would I Recommend the Samsung Frame TV?

 First, I should be honest and explain that I did justify the expense because I earn a living from my website and social media channels, and having a better looking TV situation is important for me as a DIY and home blogger – as well as just being a design obsessed home owner.
-The look of a TV might not be as important to someone who doesn’t share tons of photos of their home online, so consider my values and priorities in this Samsung Frame TV review with a grain of salt.
+The look of a TV might not be as important to someone who doesn’t share tons of photos of their home online, so consider my values and priorities in this Samsung Frame TV review.

 Thank you for writing this review, Tanya!
 We like the look of the Frame, but are hesitant… I appreciate your thoughtfulness, and it’s refreshing to read an unsponsored review.
 (Even though people CLAIM their sponsored reviews are unbiased, I don’t really trust that.)
 Happy holidays!